RuPaullywood or Bust

-"RuPaullywood or Bust" is the first episode of the fifth season of RuPaul's Drag Race.
+"RuPaullywood or Bust" is the first episode of the fifth season of the American television series RuPaul's Drag Race.
 It originally aired on January 28, 2013.
-Camille Grammer and Mike Ruiz are guest judges.
+The episode's main challenge tasks contestants with creating original looks from dumpster materials.
+Camille Grammer and Mike Ruiz are guest judges; the latter is also a photographer during the mini-challenge photo shoot.

-Roxxxy Andrews wins the episode's main challenge.
-Penny Tration is eliminated from the competition, after placing in the bottom two and losing a lip-sync against Serena ChaCha to "Party in the U.S.A." by Miley Cyrus.
+Roxxxy Andrews wins the main challenge.
+Penny Tration is eliminated from the competition, after placing in the bottom two and losing a lip-sync contest against Serena ChaCha to "Party in the U.S.A." by Miley Cyrus.

 Episode

-Camille Grammer is a guest judge.